 In addition, eggs are a fantastic source of Vitamins D, A, B2 and potassium.
 It’s important to use organic, free range or pastured eggs as they are more nutritious and the chickens who lay them have better lives.

 This recipe is really very flexible, and is great for using up the last of the veggies in the fridge.
 Onions, leeks, any colour of pepper, courgettes (zucchini), leftover cooked broccoli or even roast eggplant all work well in this dish.

 What Kind of Cheese Works Best in Easy Vegetarian Quiche?

 You can use any kind of cheese you like, although I tend to avoid stringy cheese like mozzarella.

 Did you know that if you are following a strictly vegetarian diet you need to be sure that your cheese is vegetarian too?
 Some cheeses are made using rennet, the source of which is slaughtered calves.
 There are many vegetarian cheeses, made using rennet from vegetarian sources, available on the market now.
 If you are catering for vegetarians, and not just those who are trying to eat less meat, be sure to check you are using vegetarian cheese.

 I often use a vegetarian ready rolled pastry sheet to make this quiche simply because it is fast and easy.
 I like to use homemade pastry when time allows.

 Serve Easy Vegetarian Quiche alongside a salad my easy vegetarian quiche for a wonderful light lunch or supper.
-Tasty hot or cold, my Easy Vegetarian Quiche is also great for picnics, buffets and lunch boxes.
-You can also cut the quiche in smaller pieces to serve on as little canapés.
+Tasty hot or cold, it is also great for picnics, buffets and lunch boxes.
+You can even cut the quiche in smaller pieces to serve as little canapés.